-- Don't attach a steam trap to the hose from the valve steam outlet (lower mini Tri-clamp connection) as it will impede the flow of steam and hence the flushing effect, and make the sterilisation dependant on temperature only, demanding a much longer sterilisation time - If the steam capacity is low and/or the outlet hose from the valve is short and/or with a large diameter, the temperature will drop and condensation may occur in the valve chamber.
+- Don't attach a steam trap to the hose from the valve steam outlet (lower hose piece) as it will impede the flow of steam and hence the flushing effect, and make the sterilisation dependant on temperature only, demanding a much longer sterilisation time - If the steam capacity is low and/or the outlet hose from the valve is short and/or with a large diameter, the temperature will drop and condensation may occur in the valve chamber.
 In this case a counter pressure must be established using a pressure relief valve or a needle valve at the outlet - Leave the steam hose in place to prevent contamination from the ambient during sampling.
-If removal of steam hose is required, fit a sterile rubber or stainless steel plug onto the upper mini Tri-clamp connection
+If removal of steam hose is required, fit a sterile rubber or stainless steel plug onto the upper hose piece